agkozak/zcomet/index.md

     zcomet load --no-submodules prezto modules/archive

 `zcomet load` also supports local plugins.
 A local plugin is a directory that is structured exactly like a plugin you would clone from GitHub or elsewhere, but it does not have to be a Git repository.
 All you need to do is to specify where that directory is.
-Note that the path to your local plugin must start either with a `/` or with something that Zsh with expand to be a slash; that is how `zcomet` knows not to try to clone the plugin:
+Note that the path to your local plugin must start either with a `/` or with something that Zsh will expand to be a slash (i.e., no relative paths):

     zcomet load /path/to/local_plugin1
     zcomet load ~/path/to/local_plugin2